-It isn’t long after one starts on their journey into the world of the classic Salmon fly, that words such as endangered, rare, expensive, etc., present themselves.
-It was a big surprise for me, that the Convention of International Trade of Endangered Species, CITES in short, came about as a result of the fly tying world, bringing the Grey Jungle Fowl to the brink of extinction.
+It isn’t long after one starts on their journey into the world of the classic Salmon fly, that words such as endangered, rare, and expensive present themselves.
+It was a big surprise for me, that the Convention of International Trade of Endangered Species, CITES in short, was established as a result of the fly tying community, bringing the Grey Jungle Fowl to the brink of extinction.
 Before I read this, I had no clue that fly tying could have such a devastating impact on wild life.
 To me, this was an eye opener.

 Identifying Potential Substitutes

 There are two ways to substitute a feather.
 We can find natural feathers that are a close enough match, or we can take a completely different material, and process it to our need.

 It is important that a substitute feather offers the same characteristics of the original material, when submerged in water, rather than that it visually reassembles the original when dry.
 Ideally, we’ll have a bit of both.
 Take Turkey Marabou, for example.
 Dry, it looks exactly like a Golden Eagle hackle, save for the thicker rachis.
 Wet, the two materials look and behave nothing like eachother.
 Neck hackles from the Great Bittern look nothing like Golden Eagle when dry, but submerged, it behaves and glows in a very similar manner.

 The Materials Gallery on this website is intended to show references of what the original materials look like, along with suggestions for substitutes, with the above in mind.
 Lots of research has gone into this information, with hopes to pave the road for a sustainable future.